 Best Fidelity ETF #3: Fidelity Enhanced Large Cap Value ETF

-On the other side of the large-cap coin, you have value—which you can tap via FELG’s sister funds, Fidelity Enhanced Large Cap Value ETF (FELV).
+Growth is often pitted as the opposite of value—a strategy you can tap via FELG’s sister funds, Fidelity Enhanced Large Cap Value ETF (FELV).

-You might as well call them twin sisters.
+You might as well call them twins.
 FELV and FELG have the same management team, and have the same mandate to invest at least 80% of assets in a Russell 1000 index—this time the Russell 1000 Value—with the aim of topping that index.

-And is common in value-oriented funds, you also get more income—FELV’s nearly 2% dividend yield is well ahead of the S&P 500 Index’s yield, and leaps and bounds better than what you’d earn through the FELG.
+And as is common in value-oriented funds, you also get more income—FELV’s 1.7% dividend yield is ahead of the S&P 500 Index, and leaps and bounds better than the 40 basis points you’d earn through the FELG.
+(A basis point is one one-hundredth of a percentage point.)

 4. Fidelity Small-Mid Multifactor ETF (FSMD)